adiap94/CodeDescription/README.md

 We used the pretrained model - CodeBERT from microsoft that was first published on 2020 in this [paper](https://arxiv.org/abs/2002.08155).
 This repo is based on both [CodeBERT code](https://github.com/microsoft/CodeBERT/tree/master/CodeBERT/code2nl) as architecture, BLEU code and main run script, and the [AVERLOC code](https://github.com/jjhenkel/averloc) as data augmentation script following the [paper](https://arxiv.org/abs/2002.03043) by Goutham Ramakrishnan and Jordan Henkel.

-The full research is described in [our paper](Source Code Summarization with Pre-trained CodeBERT Model and Adversarial Data Augmentation.pdf) .
+The full research is described in [our paper](Source Code Summarization with Pre-trained CodeBERT Model and Adversarial Data Augmentation.pdf) , here is the link to our [github Repo](https://github.com/adiap94/CodeDescription) .
 ## Dependencies